trimstray/the-practical-linux-hardening-guide/README.md

 On the other hand e.g. STIG itself is just a complicated (for newbies difficult to implement) check-list.
 In my opinion ideally, real world implementation is automated via something like OpenSCAP.

   > You should use a rational approach, remember that more is not better.
 Each environment is different so security rules should all work in theory, but sometimes it not works as well.

+### How to read this guide?

+The three levels of understanding this guide:

+- read the main chapter (introduction and other sub chapters), e.g. _Linux kernel hardening_, it offers a general overview
+- check the _Useful resources_ for a deeper understanding
+- check the _Policies_ and on this basis, make changes

+### Ok.
+Let's start, 3, 2, 1...
+STOP!

+Making major changes to the direction of your systems can be risky.

+The basic rule of system hardening that reasonable admins actually use is:

+  > **A production environment is the real instance of the application so all your changes make on the dev/test before production!**

+The second important rule is:

+  > **Don’t do anything that will affect the availability of the service or your system.**

+The third rule is:

+  > **Make backup of entire virtual machines and important components in the middle of them.**

 ## Policy Compliance